-Effective July 7, 2009, we entered into a NOL preservation lock-up agreement with most of our significant stockholders holding in the aggregate approximately 18,767,567 shares of our common stock, or 60.6% of our outstanding common stock as of October 30, 2009, and warrants to purchase up to an aggregate of 2,064,656 shares of our common stock.
-The NOL preservation lock-up agreement restricts these stockholders from, among other things, acquiring additional shares of our capital stock or certain other equity securities, or transferring shares of our capital stock or certain other equity securities, or transferring shares of our capital stock or certain other equity securities, in each case until the earlier of (a) June 24, 2011, (b) immediately prior to certain change in control transactions, (c) such date as all of the stockholders that are a party to the agreement agree in writing to terminate the agreement or (d) such date on which we determine that the restrictions contained in the agreement are no longer needed.
+Effective July 7, 2009, we entered into a NOL preservation lock-up agreement with the selling stockholders and certain of our other significant stockholders holding in the aggregate approximately 18,617,567 shares of our common stock, or 60.1% of our outstanding common stock as of August 3, 2009, and warrants to purchase up to an aggregate of 2,064,656 shares of our common stock.
+The NOL preservation lock-up agreement restricts these stockholders from, among other things, acquiring additional shares of our capital stock or certain other equity securities, or transferring shares of our capital stock or certain other equity securities, in each case until the earlier of (a) June 24, 2011, (b) immediately prior to certain change in control transactions, (c) such date as all of the stockholders that are a party to the agreement agree in writing to terminate the agreement or (d) such date on which we determine that the restrictions contained in the agreement are no longer needed.
 These restrictions are intended to minimize the risk that any "ownership change" (as defined in Section 382(g) of the Internal Revenue Code) with respect to us may limit our ability to utilize certain tax benefits, including net operating loss carryovers.
 Under the agreement, we may, in our discretion, authorize a proposed acquisition or transfer by any of these stockholders if we determine that the proposed acquisition or transfer, as the case may be, would not be likely to result in an ownership change within the meaning of Section 382(g) of the Internal Revenue Code that would be likely to limit our ability to utilize such tax benefits.
 Although the NOL preservation lock-up agreement is intended to minimize the risk of such an ownership change, we cannot assure you that such an ownership change will not occur.
-Because some corporate takeovers occur through an acquirer's purchase, in the public market or otherwise, of sufficient stock to give it control of a company, an agreement with certain of
+Because some corporate takeovers occur through an acquirer's purchase, in the public market or otherwise, of sufficient stock to give it control of a company, an agreement with certain of our significant stockholders that restricts